acccounttest/DarkChromePastelFluoWebTheme-trick-for-aim-stylish-editor-maybe-or-any-other-editors/README.md

 I recommand to not use the Stylus(ex Stylish) website cause i had issues with it in chrome, normally it take long to accept, respond and make something.(chrome plugin works well) https://userstyles.org/styles/194390/darkchromepastelfluowebtheme

-The website itself take a very long time to respond and often conduct a 503 error, even if a theme page finish to load(sometimes long url show nothing), it refuse to continue to install a script or do something else, the only way to be sure is wait the css content to load after ask to show it, then copy paste it in the extension page configuration in a new script you need give a name, or copy the css content from github.
+The website itself take a very long time to respond and often conduct a 503 error, even if a theme page finish to load(sometimes long url show nothing), it refuse to continue to install a script or do something else, the only way to be sure is wait the CSS content to load after ask to show it, then copy paste it in the extension page configuration in a new script you need give a name, or copy the CSS content from github.

 MORE